 Distance Education Students get Slightly better Grades than Face-to-face Students!

-This may come as a surprise to many, but the U.S. Department of Education reports that students completing online courses perform slightly better then their traditionally educated counterparts.
+This may come as a surprise to many, but the U.S. Department of Education reports that students completing online courses perform slightly better than their traditionally educated counterparts.
 A recent study conducted by the Department of Education “found that, on average, students in online learning conditions performed modestly better than those receiving face-to-face instruction.”
 Other studies argue that online students are more likely to drop out of courses than traditional students.
 However, if you have the motivation and discipline for online learning, you’ll be in the company of high achieving distance learners!

 “There’s No Place Like Home.”

 Although online schooling may seem to remove any reason for choosing to study through a school in one’s home state, more students choose to study online through schools in their home states.
-In 2014 there were a total 2.66 million students enrolled in online college courses and/or programs:
+In 2014 there were a total of 2.66 million students enrolled in online college courses and/or programs:

 - 1.39 million (52%) of students studying online stayed in-state

 - 1.12 million (42%) of students in online courses studied with out-of-state institutions